-Auto: Allow Google Meet to choose the Layout.
+- Auto: Allow Google Meet to choose the layout.

-Tiled: Shows up to 16 people when no one is presenting.
-All participants appear in large tiles on the screen; the most active participants will appear to the side.
+- Tiled: Shows up to 16 people when no one is presenting.
+All participants appear in large tiles on the screen.
+The most active participants will appear to the side.

-Spotlight: The current presentation or active participant will fill the window.
+- Spotlight: The current presentation or active participant will fill the window.

-Sidebar: The active participant or presentation is shown in a large view, with additional participants shown to the side.
+- Sidebar: The active participant or presentation is shown in a large view, with additional participants shown to the side.

-If you are having trouble following what is being said in your video conference, you can turn on closed captions (this feature is only available in English at the moment).
+If you are having trouble following what is being said in your videoconference, you can turn on closed captions.
 Note that if you record a meeting, captions won’t appear when playing back the recording.
 If using Meet on a computer, closed captions are generally only offered in English unless you live in the “the Asia Pacific or EMEA regions,” in which case you can have captions in the following languages:

 When on a Google Meet video call, you can select a participant and control different factors, including whether they are muted or pinned.
 Participants can also be removed from the call if desired.
 For personal meetings, only the event moderator can remove a participant.

 To call into a Google Meet conference, you can call the number provided to you by the meeting organizer.
 Otherwise, when you visit the Google Meet website, you can navigate to the meeting and then select Join > Use a Phone For Audio.
 Then click Dial In and choose your country.
 After that, dial the number and enter the PIN.
-To disconnect from the call, hang up.
+To disconnect from the call, click End Call.

 Do you want to allow Google Meet to send you notifications in the Chrome web browser?
-Follow these steps on Google Chrome on your Mac or PC to enable Meet to push notifications to you about calls and chat messages.
+Follow these steps on Google Chrome on your Mac or PC to enable Meet to send push notifications to you about calls and chat messages.
 You can also follow these settings to disable such notifications if desired.

 Step 1: Open Chrome.